Animal-Movements/China_2026/README.md

 ## Repository Structure

 Each lecture contiains a `.html` file and corresponding `.Rmd` and `.R` files.
 A `.Rproj` is also provided in each directory to allow for easy mapping to each of the files.
-Various subdirectories are included in each lecture, with Data necessary to execute the lesson provided within a `\Data` folder.
+Various subdirectories are included in each lecture, with data necessary to execute the lesson provided within a `\Data` folder.

 ## Citation